emrah-abdurahman/emrah-abdurahman/README.md

   - CoolCalc (A personal project on GitHub to independently put into practice some HTML, CSS, and JavaScript)
 + 📚 **I’m currently learning and practicing:**
   - JavaScript
+  - Practicing AJAX with JavaScript (See my practice code in the "AJAX" folder within the repository called "Practice"
   - Responsive Web Design - I am currently completing the freeCodeCamp's certification for this course
 + :bulb: **To-Learn List (as well as topics to gain more wisdom on):**
   - AngularJS